-To get your DB name, go to your pyramid folder and enter the file config.ini.
+To get your DB name, go to your pyramid folder and open the config.ini file.

-There under data, you will see database and this is the name of your DB.
+There, under data, you will see the database, and this is the name of your DB.

-If you are using a version that under 2020.20 and want to update the password in the config you need to use the tool and follow the instructions from this link:
+If you are using a version lower than 2020.20 and want to update the password in the config, you need to use the tool and follow the instructions from this link:

-Now copy the file into our Test environment and run the following command in the CMD to restore the database:
+Now copy the file to your Test environment and run the following command in the CMD to restore the database:

 "C:\Program Files\Pyramid\postgres\pgsql\bin\pg_restore.exe" --clean -h localhost -p 12130 -U pyramid -d pyramidg2 C:\backup\pyramidDbBackup.tar

-After restoring has been complete we will need to truncate the server table by running the file attached, or by connecting to the database via 3rd party app.
+After restoring has been completed, you'll need to truncate the server table by running the file you can download here or by connecting to the database via a 3rd party app.

-NOTE: you will need to change the data source so it won't point into production repositories.
+NOTE: you will need to change the data sources so they won't point to production data sources.

-If you are using IMDB you will need to copy the IMDATA folder from the production server.
+If you are using IMDB, you must copy the IMDATA folder from the production server.